 Do you have fat clusters in your body that have tormented you since forever despite your constant attempts to get rid of them?
 You are not alone.
 About half the population on earth is dealing with the same problem and some of them are looking at cosmetic surgery for a solution.
 If this feels like something you could do too, try liposuction in Singapore.
 It is the best treatment that the world has invented so far.
 If you stick around, we will give you an overview of liposuction surgery and its particulars.
 Let’s plunge into it.

-Also dubbed as lipectomy, liposculpture suction, and lipoplasty, liposuction is MOH-accredited spot reduction of fat.
+Also dubbed as lipectomy, liposculpture suction, and lipoplasty, liposuction is MOH-accredited spot reduction of fats.
 It has been around for a long time, giving hundreds of patients better-shaped bodies and higher self-esteem.
-The basic technique consists of making cuts in the skin so that thin tubes can slide through them.
-They have to reach the subcutaneous layer just below the skin where the fat cells are.
-Then, the extra tissue is suctioned out.
-The goal is to eliminate an excess of fat cells from the belly, buttocks (not to be confused with liposuction fat transfer to buttocks), and arms.
+The basic technique consists of making cuts in the skin so that a thin tube (cannula) can slide through them.
+It has got to reach the subcutaneous layer just below the skin where the fat cells are.
+Then, the extra tissues are suctioned out.
+The goal is to eliminate an excess of fatty tissue from the belly, buttocks (not to be confused with liposuction fat transfer to buttocks), and arms.

 Despite being a simple procedure, liposuction is considered a surgical one.
-It requires general anaesthesia to keep the patient unconscious and relaxed.
+An anaesthetist delivers sedation to keep the patient unconscious and relaxed.
 This alone creates the opportunity for complications.
 Yet, being so experienced and having the latest technologies at hand, doctors these days are able to minimise the risks and scarring, as well as bring about satisfactory results.

-Not only that, but the advancement of aesthetic surgery enables specialists to perform multiple procedures in one go which decreases the number of patient visits to the clinic and improves their lifestyle.
+Not only that, but the advancement of aesthetic surgery enables every surgeon to perform multiple procedures in one go which decreases the number of patient visits to the clinic and improves their lifestyle.
 Liposuction surgery might be combined with other treatments to sculpt the body.
 Please note that it is a cosmetic procedure that is different from reconstructive surgery or plastic surgery for that matter.
 You need to go to a cosmetic clinic and get a consultant/plastic surgeon or an aesthetician to tell you more about it.